How Long Does Melatonin Take to Work?

 People should not drive or operate heavy machinery within four to five hours after taking melatonin.
 Melatonin supplements should never be taken with alcohol or other sleeping pills as the combined effects may cause breathing problems or make people too sleepy.

-Melatonin supplements may be unsafe for people who are trying to get pregnant.
 Health experts do not yet know whether melatonin is safe to take during pregnancy or while breastfeeding.
-People who are pregnant, trying to get pregnant or breastfeeding should speak to their doctors before starting melatonin supplements.
+People who are pregnant, trying to get pregnant, or are breastfeeding should speak to their doctors before starting melatonin supplements.

 Melatonin supplements interact with many medications, including birth control pills, blood pressure medicine, antiseizure medicine, medicine to weaken the immune system, and blood thinners.
 People who take any of these medicines should speak to their doctor before trying melatonin supplements.